Published by the Metropolitan Milwaukee Association of Commerce

-You must outline the assets and liabilities of each owner, partner or stockholder owning 20 percent or more of the business in a personal financial statement.
+You must outline the assets and liabilities of each owner, partner or stockholder owning 20% or more of the business in a personal financial statement.
 It is very likely that each person will be required to personally guarantee the repayment of any loan made to the business.

-The business plan often is called the blueprint for success.
+The business plan is often called the blueprint for success.
 Without a good business plan, you will find it nearly impossible to obtain capital.
-The business plan starkly exposes your business knowledge (or lack thereof) to lenders or investors.
+The business plan starkly exposes your business knowledge (or lack of it) to lenders or investors.
 Preparing a business plan forces you to think through your ideas and helps you communicate them clearly.
-Not only does this help you obtain financing, it is vital for successfully establishing your goals and managing your business and employees.
+Not only does this help you obtain financing, but it is also vital for successfully establishing your goals and managing your business and employees.

 Much of the information requested in other portions of this booklet is necessary for completing the business plan.
 The business plan ties together this and much more information into a document explaining most things an investor or lender would want to know about your business.

 Preparing a business plan isn't easy.
 It takes time and money to collect the necessary information, to analyze that information, and to properly communicate your findings.
 This cannot be done overnight.
 Successful entrepreneurs usually spend six to 10 months researching and preparing their ventures.
 90% of them utilize professional advisers, such as lawyers or accountants, while almost 70% attend business seminars and regularly read business material.

 Work through it to see how many questions you can fully answer.
 If you still think your business has what it takes to succeed and obtain capital, then you should consider attending a business plan seminar or seeking professional guidance to improve the odds of preparing a successful plan.